 The event described above is known as educating.
-Pedagogics is the science which studies and explicates this educative practice to improve it.
-Or, as Landman (17,1) says, "Practice is what the theory (i.e., pedagogics--G.Y.) studies, and the theory has practical consequences".
+Pedagogics is the science that studies and explicates this educative practice in order to improve it.
+Or, as Landman [in Afrikaans] (17,1) says: "Practice is what the theory (i.e., pedagogics--G.Y.) studies and the theory has practical consequences".

 The area of study for pedagogics is the educative event as it appears in situations of educating.
-"However, this slice of life reality is so comprehensive and complex that it requires the views of partperspectives.
-The delimitation of part-perspectives, then, promotes greater clarity" (30, 13).
-Although each part-perspective delimits and studies its own terrain within the phenomenon of educating, each is an integral part of pedagogics, as a larger whole.
-Van der Stoep (39, xiii) says, "There is only one education, one educational reality and, this, only one educational science".
+"However, this slice of life reality is so comprehensive and complex that it needs the view of partperspectives.
+The delimitation of part-perspectives, then, promotes greater clarity" [in Afrikaans] (30, 13).
+Although each partperspective delimits and studies its own terrain within the phenomenon of educating, each is an integral part of pedagogics as a larger whole.
+Van der Stoep [in Afrikaans] (39, xiii) says: "There is only one education, one educational reality and therefore only one educational science".

-Since educating involves the child's becoming adult, psychopedagogics, as a part-discipline, is appealed to for attaining an image of how this/her personal becoming is actualized.
+Since educating involves the child's becoming adult, psychopedagogics, as a part-discipline, is appealed to in order to attain an image of how this personal becoming is actualized.

-1.3 A psychopedagogical perspective on the educative phenomenon arrive at adulthood alone.
-To become a proper adult, he/she needs the guidance and support of adults.
-He/she has the potentiality to become adult, but this can only be realized through the event of educating.
+1.3 A psychopedagogic perspective on the educative phenomenon

+The child has particular potentialities at his disposal and through their actualization eventually reaches adulthood.
+However, no child can arrive at adulthood alone.
+To become a proper adult, he needs the guidance and support of adults.
+He has the potentiality to become adult but this only can be realized through the event of educating.
 However, "no adult can bring about this event of becoming and unfolding.
-He can only create a favorable precondition for it.
-The initiative to become rests ultimately with the child" (30, 20) (my emphasis).
-Thus, he/she is actively involved in his/her education.
-"Educating always includes the active participation of the child, that is, self-education" (17, 66) [I would prefer self-actualization to self-education--G.Y.].
-Hence, the unfolding to adulthood is a matter of guidance by the adults and especially of the child's self-actualizing his/her potentialities (41, 30).
+He only can create a favorable precondition for it.
+The initiative to become rests ultimately with the child" [in Afrikaans] (30, 20) (my emphasis).
+Thus, he is actively involved in his education.
+"Educating always includes the active participation of the child, that is, self-education" [in Afrikaans] (17, 66) [I would prefer self-actualization to selfeducation--G.Y.].
+Consequently, the unfolding to adulthood is a matter of guidance by the adults and especially of the child's selfactualizing his potentialities (41, 30).